Americanish

-Americanish is a 2021 American comedy film written by Aizzah Fatima and Iman Zawahry, directed by Zawahry and starring Fatima, Salena Qureshi, Shenaz Treasury, Lillete Dubey, Mohammed Amer, Ajay Naidu, Godfrey, Kapil Talwalkar, George Wendt and David Rasche.
+Americanish is a 2021 American comedy film written by Aizzah Fatima and Iman Zawahry, directed by Zawahry and starring Fatima, Salena Qureshi, Shenaz Treasurywala, Lillete Dubey, Mohammed Amer, Ajay Naidu, Godfrey, Kapil Talwalkar, George Wendt and David Rasche.

 Americanish premiered at CAAMFest on May 23, 2021.
 It was given a limited theatrical release in the United States by Sony Pictures International Productions on October 6, 2023, and received positive reviews from critics.

 Plot

 In Jackson Heights, Queens, career-driven Sam Khan navigates the pressures of being a secular Pakistani-Muslim-American woman while striving for success in the corporate world.
 Her younger sister, Maryam, a Harvard-bound medical student, balances her ambitions with her family's expectations for her to marry.
 Their lives are disrupted when their cousin Ameera arrives from Pakistan, eager to find a suitable husband and live out her dream of a traditional love story.

 As the three women tackle romance, family obligations, and cultural identity, they face different challenges.
 Sam, rejecting the notion of marriage, finds herself drawn to Zane, a charming cop who challenges her cynicism about love.
 Maryam, initially reluctant to prioritize relationships, begins to develop feelings for Shahid, a fellow medical student, but struggles with self-doubt.
 Meanwhile, Ameera, whose sole focus is on finding a Pakistani-American doctor to marry, starts to question whether the traditional path she was raised to follow is truly what she wants, while falling in love with Gabriel, an African-American Muslim convenience store owner.

 After facing discrimination in her workplace, Sam makes an ultimatum to her boss: if they want to keep her, they need to stop the discrimination.
 Maryam excels in her MCAT, forcing her to decide whether to follow her dream of attending Harvard or staying home.
 Ameera is faced with the prospect of marriage with an ideal "doctor husband."

 After Gabriel proposes to Ameera, Sam and Maryam come together for her wedding.
 Sam presents Maryam with a monogrammed stethoscope, promising to support her in whatever decision she makes.

 One year later, Ameera is pregnant and has her teaching certification.
 Maryam is in medical school at Harvard.
 Sam continues to work at her job in a better position than before and is now engaged to Zane.